Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 shaft Briggs & Stratton twin cylinder engine; clutch drive with an IH

-transaxle; spread frame; ISO-mounted engine; red in color.)
+transaxle; spread frame; solid-mounted engine; red in color.)

-582 Special (16hp horizontal shaft Briggs & Stratton twin cylinder engine; belt drive with a 2300 series Peerless transaxle; spread frame; ISO-mounted engine; red in color.)
+582 Special (16hp horizontal shaft Briggs & Stratton twin cylinder engine; belt drive w/2300 series Peerless transaxle; spread frame; solid-mounted engine; red in color.)

 |665001 to 700000||9/79-4/81|